This is the second part of the Cycling Faux Pas series. In Part 1, I wrote about cycling fashion.

 So, only use clipless road bike pedals.
 It doesn’t matter whether they’re from Shimano, Look, Speedplay or Time.

-If you’re riding a commuter bike and have a bit of walking in between, then a mtb pedal is fine.
-Mtb cleats are embedded in the soles making them easier to walk in.
+If you’re riding a commuter bike and have a bit of walking in between, then a mountain bike pedal is fine.
+Mountain bike cleats are embedded in the soles making them easier to walk in.

 5. No Saddle Bag